- Car Insurance

 What's the average cost of car insurance in Ohio?

-The average cost of car insurance in Ohio was $1,0282 in 2021 according to thezebra.com.
-That's 33% lower than the national average.
+The average cost of car insurance in Ohio was $1,4783 in 2024 according to thezebra.com.
+That's 32% lower than the national average.
 Of course, your auto insurance cost will depend on many different factors including your age, where you live, and your driving history.

 Some people get the minimum coverage, while others prefer more protection.
 Liberty Mutual can save you money on Ohio auto insurance with a customized policy so you only pay for what you need.

 All Ohio drivers must have the state minimum auto insurance coverages.
 But, based on your budget and needs, you may want to consider higher limits for more protection.
 We'll help you customize your Ohio car insurance to get the coverage that fits you.
-See all of our auto coverage options.

-What's the best car insurance in Ohio?
+What is the best car insurance in Ohio?

 Liberty Mutual knows that everyone has different needs for their Ohio auto insurance.
 Some may want the cheapest Ohio car insurance, while others want more coverage and an auto insurance company they know they can trust.
 We can help you customize your Ohio car insurance, so you only pay for what you need.